ChrisJokinen/tag_magus/README.txt

+Status

+Tag Magus is idle right now.
+I started this project a while back but I have since discovered the MEAN stack and I am now exploring it to determine its use.
+I may in the future return to this project or change its design.

 So what is Tag Magus

 This is a framework designed to ease construction of a website while keeping itself outside of it.
 The result is a site that is lightweight.
-In a sense you could think of it as a compiler.
+In a sense you could think of it as a generator.
 Resources are collected and designed.
 Instructions are set for the engine and then you open a project page in a browser to create that page in the target directory.
 The files generated are either pure HTML or they are HTML with embedded PHP code for dynamic content.

 Another way to look at this system is along the lines of its structure.
-In one directory you will have a project.
+In one directory you will have a project or workspace.
 This is where the framework resides and where the fragments of code, html, css, js, images, etc are collected or made that are used to build the pages of the target.
 The target is the output directory where the engine makes complete pages.
-These pages are what will make the website the world will visit.
+These pages are what make the website and the world will visit.

 This may sound like a publication system to some, but it is different in that only the sites structure is meant to be handled by the system.
 Content should be managed by the content modules, yet to be designed.